Risks of Using Cocaine While Breastfeeding

-Cocaine is a powerful and highly addictive stimulant that is easily absorbed into the blood stream.
-It has a high milk to plasma ratio, meaning it a significant amount of the drug may pass from a mother’s blood into breast milk 1.
+Cocaine is a powerful and highly addictive stimulant that is easily absorbed into the bloodstream.
+It has a high milk-to-plasma ratio, meaning a significant amount of the drug may pass from a mother’s blood into her breast milk.1

-Cocaine is the third most commonly abused substance in the United States.
-According to the 2015 National Survey on Drug Use and Health (NSDUH), nearly 1.9 million Americans aged 12 or older were current users of cocaine, including 394,000 current users of crack cocaine.
-Among pregnant women, 4.7% reported using illicit drugs while pregnant in the past month 2.
-One study estimates that there are roughly 750,000 cocaine-exposed pregnancies every year 3.
+Cocaine is the third most abused substance in the United States.
+According to the 2020 National Survey on Drug Use and Health (NSDUH), nearly 5.2 million Americans aged 12 or older were current users of cocaine, including 657,000 current users of crack cocaine.2 Among pregnant women, 5.8% reported using illicit drugs while pregnant in the past month.3 One study estimates that there are roughly 750,000 cocaine-exposed pregnancies every year.4

-Under some circumstances, mothers who have used cocaine in the past (and aren’t actively using now) may safely breastfeed their child.
-However, according to the Academy of Breastfeeding Medicine, these women with a history of cocaine use should not breastfeed unless 4:
+Under some circumstances, mothers who have used cocaine in the past (and aren’t actively using now) may safely breastfeed their children.
+However, according to the Academy of Breastfeeding Medicine, women with a history of cocaine use should not breastfeed unless:6

 - They test negative on urine tests for cocaine at delivery.